Mercedes-Benz TN: History

 Market share was almost 90% for the Diesel engine and a little more than 10% for the petrol engine.
 While the petrol engine was mainly used for ambulances, firetrucks, special vans for cold areas, commercial buyers preferred the Diesel engine for its lower fuel consumption and best reliability.
 In the UK, originally only diesel engines were on offer, but as the British market was 80 percent petrol at the time sales were poor.
 For 1982 petrol models were added, and sales immediately increased by 80 percent.
 The body styles were panel van, different versions of window vans, pickup and pickup with double cab.

-Already the power outputs for the 4-cylinder engines were very good, so the 307D was one of the fastest 3,5 ton (GVWR) Diesel-Vans in Europe of the late 1970s.
+Already the power outputs for the 4-cylinder engines were very good, so the 307 D was one of the fastest 3.5 ton (GVWR) Diesel-Vans in Europe of the late 1970s.
 Low gearing also meant that the vans were capable pullers, able to make best use of the power available whilst returning surprisingly good fuel economy for the large size and weight of vehicle.

 In September 1981 the 407 D, 409 D and 410 were added with a gross weight of 4600 kg.
 The 409 D had a bigger and more powerful diesel engine with five cylinders, 2998 cc and 88 PS.
-It was the OM 617 engine which was also used in the Mercedes-Benz 300D passenger car and 300GD G-Wagon.
-Other revisions throughout the production were minor, the OM616 engine having a modified cylinder head and less bore which lowered the capacity from 2404 cc to 2399 cc, but producing slightly more power (72 bhp) and using 5-speed-gearboxes instead of the early 4-speed-versions.
+It was the OM 617 engine which was also used in the Mercedes-Benz 300 D passenger car and 300 GD G-Wagon.
+Other revisions throughout the production were minor, the OM 616 engine having a modified cylinder head and less bore which lowered the capacity from 2404 cc to 2399 cc, but producing slightly more power (72 bhp) and using 5-speed-gearboxes instead of the early 4-speed-versions.

 In autumn 1988, two new diesel engines - called OM 601/23 and OM 602/29 - were offered, awarded the "Diesel 1989" award.

 After 18 years of production, 970,000 of the Bremer Transporter were produced.
 In 1995 the Mercedes-Benz T1N Sprinter was launched, replacing the T1.